 Leave of absence without pay for Aliza Wong, Ph.D., professor in the Department of History and Interim Dean of the Honors College, for the period of September 1, 2022, through August 31, 2023.
 Dr. Wong has been appointed for up to a three-year term to serve as Director of the American Academy in Rome ("AAR").
 The AAR is one of the oldest and most prestigious American overseas centers for independent studies and advanced research in the arts and humanities.
 As director, Dr. Wong will share in the task of forwarding the Academy's mission and encouraging programs that move across and between scholarly and artistic disciplines.
-With her AAR team she will be responsible for helping to support the work of diverse Rome Prize Fellows across the Academy's fellowship fields in the humanities, including Ancient, Medieval, Renaissance/Early Modern, and Modern Italian studies, and in the arts, including architecture, design, historic preservation and conservation, landscape architecture, literature, musical composition, and visual art.
+With her AAR team she will be responsible for helping to support the work of diverse Rome Prize Fellows across the Academy's fellowship fields in the humanities, including Ancient.
+Medieval, Renaissance/Early Modern, and Modern Italian studies, and in the arts, including architecture, design, historic preservation and conservation, landscape architecture, literature, musical composition, and visual art.
 Artists and scholars who have been in residence at the AAR include Pulitzer Prize winners, Oscar winners, and National Book Award winners.
 Her full salary will be paid by the AAR for the period of leave.
 Extensions of the leave for the second and third years of the appointment will be requested at least four months in advance of the respective leave period.
 This appointment will enhance Dr. Wong's international reputation as a Texas Tech scholar and promote Texas Tech's reputation among the international community of humanities and arts scholars in Europe.

-d.
-TTU: Approve faculty development leave of absence.

-Board approval required by Section 4.05.1, Regents' Rules; TTU OP 32.29

-The request is to approve the following faculty development leave of absence.
-This request has been approved administratively by the President and the Chancellor and is recommended for approval by the Board of Regents.
+IV.B.1.d.
+TTU: Approve faculty development leave of absence.-The Board approved the following faculty development leave of absence.
+This request was approved administratively by the president and the chancellor.